Freeway removal: Freeway-to-boulevard conversion

 A freeway-to-boulevard conversion involves demolishing a controlled-access highway with an at-grade boulevard.
-Land formerly devoted to highway lanes and exit ramps are often repurposed into wide sidewalks, bike lanes, green space, or sold for urban development.
+Land formerly devoted to highway lanes and exit ramps is often repurposed into wide sidewalks, bike lanes, green space, or sold for urban development.

 One of the earliest examples of a freeway-to-boulevard conversion was the transformation of the West Side Elevated Highway into an urban boulevard in New York City.
 In 1971, the Urban Development Corporation proposed replacing the aging elevated highway with a new interstate highway in Manhattan.
 After fierce local opposition, New York City officially gave up on the proposed interstate project in 1985, and allocated 60 percent of its interstate highway funds to mass transit and setting aside $811 million for the "West Side Highway Replacement Project".
 In 1987, the commission unanimously agreed to build the highway as a six-lane urban boulevard with a parkway-style median and decorative lightposts, along with a 60 acre $100 million park on the highway's western periphery.

 Another early freeway-to-boulevard conversion involved San Francisco's double-decked Embarcadero Freeway and Central Freeway, which were damaged during the Loma Prieta earthquake in 1989.
 The Central Freeway was replaced by the multi-modal, landscaped surface-level Octavia Boulevard, and the Embarcadero Freeway was replaced by a boulevard with streetcar and light rail operations in the median, flanked by the restored Beaux-Arts style Ferry Building.

-Other early freeway removal projects occurred in Portland, Oregon and Milwaukee, Wisconsin that ultimately reduced traffic, spurred economic development, and allowed for the creation of new neighborhoods and commercial districts.
+Other early freeway removal projects occurred in Portland, Oregon, and Milwaukee, Wisconsin, USA, that ultimately reduced traffic, spurred economic development, and allowed for the creation of new neighborhoods and commercial districts.
 The Harbor Drive Freeway in Portland was replaced by Tom McCall Waterfront Park, while the Park East Freeway in Milwaukee recovered prime land for development in the urban core.
-In Toronto, Ontario, the easternmost portion of the Gardiner Expressway, which was located between Don Road and Leslie Street, was demolished in 2000 and replaced with an at-grade urban boulevard with traffic lights, railroad crossings and a bike trail.
+In Toronto, Ontario, Canada, the easternmost portion of the Gardiner Expressway, which was located between Don Road and Leslie Street, was demolished in 2000 and replaced with an at-grade urban boulevard with traffic lights, railroad crossings and a bike trail.

 Underground relocation

-In situations where removing an urban freeway is believed to exacerbate traffic problems within a city, urban planners may resort to relocating the freeway underground and building freeway lids to reclaim the space previously occupied by the surface highway.
+In situations where removing an urban freeway is believed to exacerbate traffic problems within a city, urban planners may resort to relocating the freeway underground to reclaim the space previously occupied by the surface highway.

-In Boston, Massachusetts, the Central Artery (Interstate 93) ran through the center of the city on an elevated green viaduct from its opening in the 1950s until 2005.
+In Boston, Massachusetts, USA, the Central Artery (Interstate 93) ran through the center of the city on an elevated green viaduct from its opening in the 1950s until 2005.
 The freeway divided historic neighborhoods and business districts in downtown Boston, and it was referred to as Boston's "other Green Monster."
 During the 1990s and early 2000s, a $15 billion project known as the Big Dig relocated the Central Artery into tunnels underneath downtown Boston; the old viaduct was demolished, and its path was reclaimed for a surface boulevard and park space.

-The Alaskan Way Viaduct in Seattle, Washington, was replaced with the tunnel that carries the SR-99 freeway underneath the city.
+The Alaskan Way Viaduct in Seattle, Washington, USA, was replaced with the tunnel that carries the SR-99 freeway underneath the city.